 The studies that compare Concerta and Adderall directly are limited and date back to the 1990s.
 Crossover studies can be particularly helpful because these involve the same patient groups using both medications over time.
 Interestingly, while many of the overall findings did not find one medication to be clearly superior, some individuals were more likely to respond to one medication over the other.1 This highlights the need for solutions promoting personalized therapy.

 Concerta vs Adderall: Which One Should I Take?

 Your healthcare provider will prescribe the anti-ADHD agent they feel is best for you based on your condition, symptoms, circumstances, and needs.
 Genetic testing for ADHD may also help determine the best anti-ADHD medication for you.
 There are several reasons to take Concerta vs Adderall, many of which come down to how your body may react to them.

-The primary difference between Concerta and Adderall is that Concerta contains methylphenidate and Adderall contains a combination of amphetamine salts and dextroamphetamine.
+The primary difference between Concerta and Adderall is that Concerta contains methylphenidate, and Adderall contains a combination of amphetamine salts and dextroamphetamine.
 When compared to Adderall, Concerta's effects tend to last longer and release more slowly over time.
-Additionally, some studies suggest that Concerta is better suited for children and adolescents with ADHD whereas Adderall may be the better choice for adults.
 Please consult a trusted healthcare professional before making any decisions about your medication.